CEDL2017/homework3-policy-gradient/report.md

 ```

 ## CartPole
-Unlike previous MDP problrms we have seen which has clear definition of all state transition probability, the CartPole control problem is more like a real world problem, which means that we don't want to put effort on defining all these environment information since it's too complicate.
-We simple base on a **model-free reinforcement learning** idea to solve this problem.
+Unlike previous MDP problrms we have seen, whose definition of all state transition probability are pretty clear, the CartPole control problem is more like a real world problem, which means that we don't want to put effort on defining all these environment information since it's too complicate.
+We simply base on a **model-free reinforcement learning** idea to solve this problem.

 Simple description of CartPole: </br>
 <img src="https://cloud.githubusercontent.com/assets/7057863/19025154/dd94466c-8946-11e6-977f-2db4ce478cf3.gif" width="400" height="200" />